-Today in the United States, one out of every five of our neighbors speaks a language other than English at home—that’s more than 64 million people.
+Today in the United States, one out of every five Americans speaks a language other than English at home — that’s more than 64 million people.
 Another 10 million are Deaf and Hard of Hearing.

 Whereas this lack of understanding is distressing, the experience of being understood is empowering.
-Language access can be far more than transactional—the mere exchanging of words, much as one would exchange one currency for another.
+Language access can be far more than transactional — the mere exchanging of words, much as one would exchange one currency for another.
 When done right, language access is transformational.
-Believe it or not, the language and cultural hurdles you’re facing today can be turned into enormous opportunities.
+The language and cultural hurdles you’re facing today can be turned into enormous opportunities.

 For this to happen, you’ll need a partner that can take these challenges and help you manage them with ease.
 Language services providers (LSPs) provide the interpretation and translation services you’ll need.
 But which LSP is right for your organization?